Nazzanuk/front-end-final/readme.md

 ### - Create the ability to add a search result to your favourites

-This should be done by storing and exposing the data in your service
+This should be done by storing and exposing the data in your service.

+Favourites should appear in the same format as the search results.

 ---
 ## 6. Server interaction